ybtre/SDLProject_K/README.md

 ////////////////////////////////////

 //14.11 -
-- WIP mockup - 1h
+- WIP mockup - 1:30h
-- WIP room generation
+- WIP room generation - 2h
+- - almost done, need to know which rooms connects with it

 //13.11 - ~1h
 - WIP mockup